trentm/node-bunyan/README.md

 - A serializer function *should never throw*.
-The bunyan library *does* protect somewhat from this: if the serializer throws an error, then bunyan will (a) write an ugly message on stderr (along with the traceback), and (b) the field in the log record will be replace with a short error message.
+The bunyan library *does* protect somewhat from this: if the serializer throws an error, then bunyan will (a) write an ugly message on stderr (along with the traceback), and (b) the field in the log record will be replaced with a short error message.
   For example:

     ```